 Implementation science provides an opportunity to change behaviors of both clinicians and patients.
 Join Dr. Meghan Lane-Fall, Penn Medicine, Dr. Laney Jones, Geisinger, and Dr. Brian Mittman, Kaiser Permanente, for a dynamic discussion on improving healthcare delivery through implementation science.

-According to the FH Foundation national database, over 5 million people with familial hypercholesterolemia and cardiovascular disease do not achieve guideline-recommended LDL-cholesterol levels.
+According to the Family Heart Foundation national database, over 5 million people with familial hypercholesterolemia and cardiovascular disease do not achieve guideline-recommended LDL-cholesterol levels.
 Join Dr. John Kastelein, Professor of Medicine at the Department of Vascular Medicine at the Academic Medical Center (AMC) of the University of Amsterdam, and our expert roundtable for an overview of new and emerging treatments.

 Prioritizing solutions to prevent inherited cardiovascular disease

 Atheroscelrotic heart disease is the number 1 cause of death worldwide.
 LDL cholesterol is the single most modifiable risk.
 1 in 5 heart attacks under the age of 50 estimated to be caused by familial hypercholesterolemia.
 Lipoprotein(a) is also a significant genetic risk factor for heart attacks and strokes, however Lp(a) is not routinely screened for today.
-In the final and 8th session of the FH Global Summit, Katherine Wilemon, founder and CEO of the FH Foundation will highlight solutions to systematically address barriers to life-saving diagnosis and care.
+In the final and 8th session of the FH Global Summit, Katherine Wilemon, founder and CEO of the Family Heart Foundation will highlight solutions to systematically address barriers to life-saving diagnosis and care.
 Dr. Eric Sijbrands, professor of vascular medicine at the Erasmus MC in Rotterdam, Netherlands, will overview key themes from the summit series and highlight key implications for the field moving forward.
 Join us as we discuss prioritizing pragmatic solutions and recap key insights from the 2020 FH Global Summit series.